 High Functioning Autistic Adults in the Mainstream

-Steady employment can be a challenge to some high functioning autistic adults.
-While workers with HFA are very often extremely bright, focused, and talented employees, the social aspects of the workplace can be their undoing.
-Workplace camaraderie can be unfamiliar territory for those with social interaction difficulties, the small talk and humor beyond their grasp.
-Co-workers who are not aware of the difficulties faced by those with autism may see them as odd, due to behavioral symptoms, or too serious, aloof, or arrogant because of the social awkwardness that accompanies the disorder.
-These misunderstandings can breed resentments among co-workers, causing dismissals by employers in order to keep peace in the workplace.
+Steady employment can be challenging for some adults with high functioning autism.
+While workers with HFA are often extremely bright, focused, and talented employees, the social aspects of the workplace can be tricky.
+Workplace camaraderie can be unfamiliar territory for those with social interaction difficulties, and coworkers who are not aware of these difficulties may see them as odd, too serious, or aloof.
+However, many individuals with high functioning autism are able to connect with their coworkers and form meaningful relationships.

-Challenges within the Autism Community
+Challenges Within the Autism Community

-Dealing with Isolation
+Dealing With Isolation

 Adults with HFA are a minority among the autism community, making up just a small percentage of those diagnosed with autism spectrum disorders.
-Since their numbers are so small in relation to the autism community as a whole, the resources and information relevant to adults with HFA can be much less prevalent than those geared towards children and adults with more severe forms of autism.
+Since their numbers are so small in relation to the autism community as a whole, the resources and information relevant to adults with HFA can be much less prevalent than those geared towards children and adults with more severe symptoms of autism.